 Each tool in Vizier's Vault was created to solve a specific problem in D&D campaign preparation.
 While you can use them for other purposes, these are the main reasons each tool exists and how I envisioned they would be used.

-Generate magic shops based on city population, wealth, and magic level.
+Generate magic shops based on city population, wealth, and magicness.

 Create wizard spellbooks by selecting level, schools of magic, and probability settings.